-If you read the documentation on report PFCG_ORGFIELD_CREATE, then you should also heed the warnings about using it.
-If you promote a field to an organizational level, then it has consequences for proposals in SU24.
-The values which already are there will be replaced by the USORG variable.
-As a result, you will only be able to maintain the field in the roles afterward via PFCG.
+If you read the documentation of report PFCG_ORGFIELD_CREATE, then you should also pay attention to the warnings about using it.
+If you promote a field to an organizational level, it has implications related to its proposals in SU24.
+Specifically, already present values will be replaced by the USORG variable.
+As a consequence, you will only be able to maintain the field directly in roles via the profile generator (PFCG).

-You must be aware that the existing values in Su24 will be deleted.
-That makes “going back” quite difficult unless you update all open fields in all roles again.
+You must also be aware that the existing values for the promoted field in SU24 will be deleted.
+That makes backing out of such a change quite difficult unless you update all open fields in all roles again.
 If you have a lot of roles with a lot of maintained values, then it is nearly impossible.

-Example 2: Fields of objects which you can globally deactivate in SU25
+Fields of objects that you can globally deactivate in SU25

-Via transaction SU25 (Installation and Upgrade tool) you can use step 5 “Deactivate Authorization Object Globally”.
-This step allows you to switch authority-checks against authorization objects off – completely.
+Via transaction SU25 (Installation and Upgrade tool) you can use step 5 “Deactivate Authorization Object Globally,” which allows you to switch off authority-checks against individual authorization objects.

-This has its use to simplify your authorization concept for objects which the code checks but you do not ever want to control.
-This additionally makes the roles smaller and “idiot proof” as the object cannot ever be a source of authorization errors.
+The purpose of this setting is to simplify your authorization concept for objects that you do not want to control, but the code would check regardless.
+By doing so, you end up with smaller and less error-prone roles as the object cannot ever be a source of authorization errors.

-Example 3: Fields of objects which you can locally deactivate in SU24
+Fields of objects you can locally deactivate in SU24

 In addition to the global deactivation in SU25, you can also locally deactivate an authorization object in SU24.
-In this case, the same effect happens as with global deactivation, except that it only affects the transaction context for which you have deactivated it.
+Doing so has the same effect as disabling an object in SU25, except that it only affects the transaction context for which you have deactivated it.

-Note that some auditors are principally against this option and might recommend that you set RZ10 system parameter auth/no_check_in_some_cases to “No” which disables the mechanism, doing this will create chaos because:
+Note that some auditors are principally against this option and might recommend that you set RZ10 system parameter auth/no_check_in_some_cases to “No”, which disables the mechanism.
+But doing so has numerous disadvantages, including: